 By default, Genesys Info Mart stores the values of the KVPs that are listed in the “KVPs that are mapped by default” section of the table, Commonly Used Attached Data KVPs.
 If you want to store additional, custom user data, you must define mapping and propagation rules and store them in Control tables in the Info Mart database.
 Genesys Info Mart then extracts the user data details on the basis of the KVP name and stores the value in the table and column that you designate in the mapping tables (CTL_UD_TO_UDE_MAPPING and CTL_UDE_KEYS_TO_DIM_MAPPING).

 As part of the mapping, you specify the propagation rule that Genesys Info Mart will use to determine what value to store if more than one value is extracted for the same key in the same interaction.
 For more information, see Propagation Rules.

 You can also specify what value is stored as a default if a particular KVP is missing for an interaction.

 Be aware that your downstream reporting application might have specific requirements for user data that Genesys Info Mart does not store by default.
-For example, if you want to include reporting on social media metrics — such as Sentiment, Actionability, or Influence — in a deployment with the Genesys historical reporting presentation layer, GCXI and GI2 have specific requirements for the user-data tables and columns that you must use to store the required KVPs.
+For example, if you want to include reporting on social media metrics — such as Sentiment, Actionability, or Influence — in a deployment with the Genesys historical reporting presentation layer, GCXI has specific requirements for the user-data tables and columns that you must use to store the required KVPs.